scrabbletank/farhome-rules/rulesdoc.md

 You summon a crow with obsidian feathers capable of cutting through flesh and armor.
 The target makes a Dexterity sav vs your spellcasting, on fail they take 1 wound in damage.
 On crit their armor is reduced by 1 die, lasting until repair.
 Armor that no longer provides a defense bonus is destroyed.

-Add a proficiency die for every level above the 1st.
+Add a wound die for every level above the 1st.

 ___
 #### Curse of Misfortune
 *1st Level*
 - **Casting Time:** 6 AP
 - **Range:** 5
-- **Duration:** 1 day
+- **Duration:** 7 days

 Curse a creature with misfortune.
 They must make a willpower save vs your spellcasting.
 On fail, the creature adds a bad die to all saving throws for the next day.
 If you crit they add a terrible die instead.
 The curse can be removed through _Cleanse_.